 SVG is SEO Friendly

-If you have a website or a blog, you know what it’s like being in a never-ending battle to rank higher in Google.
-There are a series of strategies and tips you might already know, but there is a small trick you may have overlooked: SVG images can improve your site’s SEO!
+If you want to make a website or a blog, you know what it’s like being in a never-ending battle to rank higher in Google.
+There are a series of SEO strategies and tips you might already know, but there is a small trick you may have overlooked: SVG images can improve your site’s SEO and pagespeed!

 Because Google Image Search alone is the 2nd largest search engine right after Google Search, you have the chance to boost your brand’s visibility and improve overall accessibility with SVG images.
 The cool thing is that SVG is a code-based format, so it can be read, crawled, and indexed by search engines.